webdavis/Homelab/docs/mac-dev-environment.md

 To get started on this project, a few tools must be installed on your development machine.

-This document assumes that you are using a Apple Computer running at least Mac OS Sonoma Sonoma 14.2 (23C64).
+This document assumes that you are using a Apple Computer running at least macOS Sequoia `version 15.5+`.

 > [!WARNING]
 > This probably works on earlier Mac OS versions?
 I have only tested it on the version listed